FiloSottile/yubikey-agent/systemd.md

 # Manual Linux setup with systemd

+Note: this is usually only necessary in case your distribution doesn't already provide a yubikey-agent as a package.

+Refer to [the README](README) for a list of distributions providing packages.

 First, install Go and the [`piv-go` dependencies](https://github.com/go-piv/piv-go#installation), build `yubikey-agent` and place it in `$PATH`.

 ```text